ssavitski/guides/source/getting-started/js-primer.md

 Prior to ES6 JavaScript shared one global scope.
 ES6 modules allow scope to be broken up and managed.
 With modules variables do not exist above the top-level scope of the module, and any variable you wish to make available outside a module must be exported.
 Similarly any variable you wish to include in a module that is external to that module must be imported.

+As you become familiar Ember you will notice that many files included in an Ember application use the ES6 `import` and `export` keywords to expose functionality of modules across the application.
+These import and export statements are automatically generated for you if you use `ember-cli` to create your Ember application or files.
+Most Ember applications do not need alter these automatically generated import and export statements, but it can be helpful to have a basic understanding of how `import` and `export` work in ES6.
+Additionally, ES6 importing and exporting is necessary if you want to include additional functionality through the use of Ember classes, such as the `mixin` class.

 ### Export

 Portions of code that you wish to share can be exported using the `export` keyword.
 You can specify `export` before any piece of code that should be made available outside of the module.
-So exporting could be applied to a variable, a function or a class, for example:
+So exporting could be applied to any value within a module.
+A variable, a function or an Ember class, module or namespace, are all exportable.
+For example:

 ```javascript
 // export a variable
 export let name = "Yehuda Katz";